The image above is a painting done by yours truly. I'm no Picasso, Dali, or Michaelangelo. I'm a just a Fisch (married name y'all).

 It’s hockey season.
 This means I’ll be spending more hours than usual writing under an oversized fleece blanket and hoodie in the cold stands.

 It mostly means that I’ll be sharing more life and business lessons with you.
-Who knew that sports would have more lessons for the kids than for the parents?
+Who knew that sports would have more lessons for the parents than for the kids?

 I can’t take full credit for today’s lesson.
 I read it on a goaltending blog.
 As I started thinking about it though, I realized it applies to so much more than hockey.